rrodkin/devart-template/project_posts/2014-03-27-Process-Part05.md

 #Process - Part 05: Expanding the Digital Genome

-Future versions will allow the user to select additional enhabitants . . . coded creatures and vegitation, courtesy of the SuperFormula . . .
+Future versions will allow the user to select additional inhabitants . . . coded creatures and vegetation, courtesy of the SuperFormula . . .

 ![](../project_images/artifish-02.jpg?raw=true)